Discover more from Weekend Wisdom - Dan Isaacman

 Want to know why advise stinks?

-Because people only will make a change, or do anything, only if they want to.
+Because people only make a change if they want to.
 In truth, you cannot make anyone do anything.

 In a world that is mostly free and just, we have the benefit of making choices, and those choices have led us precisely to where we are.